hpc/charliecloud/doc/ch-image.rst

 Description
 -----------

-Copy image :code:`IMAGE_REF` to :code:`PATH` and convert its format.
-Replace :code:`PATH` if it already exists, unless :code:`--no-clobber` is specified.
-It is an error if :code:`IMAGE_REF` and :code:`PATH` have the same format; use the format's own tools for that case.
+Copy image :code:`IMAGE_REF` from builder storage to :code:`PATH` in format :code:`FMT` if provided; otherwise, use default format :code:`tar`.
+Replace image at :code:`PATH` if it already exists, unless :code:`--no-clobber` is specified.

 :code:`ch-run` can run container images that are plain directories or (optionally) SquashFS archives.
 However, images can take on a variety of other